With festivals back on the agenda for 2021, here’s a post about festival traders from 2018…

 You pay for your pitch, it is usually roughly somewhere around £300-£400, some are much cheaper than others.
 Generally you pay a different price depending on the size of the pitch.
 My tent is over 5 metres so it can cost quite a bit.
 This year I’m going with a friend who also does massages so we’ll share the cost – I can see lots of benefits of doing it this way.

 Some of the festivals have a different way of operating, they have a communal massage tent.
-Everything is set up for you, so they take that pressure off rsz_nina_festival_tentyou having to bring everything along and set up.
+Everything is set up for you, so they take that pressure off you having to bring everything along and set up.
 You don’t make as much money as they obviously take their cut and you work for about 5 hours a day.
 It’s an interesting way of doing things and also because they pay you a set fee for each day, it covers you in case things are a bit slow.
 Although at most festivals, you are booked up the whole day so there’s no worries about things being slow.

 Which method do you prefer?